stark1tty/awesome-PhD/README.md

 ##### R
 - [BIG BOOK OF R](https://www.bigbookofr.com/): A massive collection of R resources for both learning and applying concepts.
+- [R FOR DATA SCIENCE](https://r4ds.hadley.nz/): This e-book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it and visualize.

 #### Misc Useful Programming Libraries
 - [SCIKIT-IMAGE](https://scikit-image.org/): A collection of algorithms for image processing in Python.